-Retirement today is not that of a generation ago, we are living longer these days, and retirement is not what it used to be.
+Retirement today is not what it was a generation ago.
+We’re living longer!
 Today, 60 (and beyond) is the new 50.
 Retirement is no longer a time to just garden and visit the grandkids, and healthier retirees want to stay engaged and stimulated.
 According to a recent survey about two-thirds of workers plan to work in retirement.

 Entering retirement age doesn’t have to mean the impending end of a reliable regular paycheck.
 Even better, retirement could mean the start of doing something that you have always wanted to do and getting paid for it!
 It is time to really ask yourself, why do you want to work.

 Determine the real reason you want to work,

 advises Rich Feller, a professor at Colorado State University who specializes in career development.
 “Is it for financial reasons, are you seeking meaning, social connections or a way to build structure and fill time?” he asks.
 “If you don’t clarify that upfront, it’s really difficult to know where you’ll find satisfaction and meaning.

 You May Simply Want to Work Part-Time Instead of Full-Time

 Working full-time usually means structuring your whole life around your job, and this can become physically and emotionally draining.
 However, switching to a job with fewer hours and more flexibility offers similar rewards to working full-time, but provides flexibility and more free time.